visionclear56-web/visionclear56-web/README.md

 ⸻

-📊 Business & Product Analysis
+📊 BUSINESS & PRODUCT ANALYSIS

-Identity systems also create business processes, customer experiences, operational data, and measurable outcomes.
+Enterprise identity is also a business system.

+Authentication, provisioning, access decisions, customer journeys, governance processes, and security controls generate business problems and operational data that must be analyzed, translated into requirements, and measured.

-CIAM Product Analyst Project — In Development
+CIAM Product Analysis — In Development

-A customer identity analysis project following the complete product-analysis workflow:
+Extending the QualityCorp environment into customer identity and access management using a product-analysis workflow:

 Current State → Problem → Metrics → Requirements → User Stories → Acceptance Criteria → Engineering Fix → Validation → Reporting / Backlog